Bulk universality and quantum unique ergodicity for random band matrices in high dimensions: -expansion

 We will regard $\Theta^{(n)}$ and $\Theta^{(n)}_k$ as diffusive edges with labels.

-\begin{defn}[Labelled $\dashed$ edges] We represent $\Theta^{(n)}_{xy}$ and $(\Theta^{(n)}_k)_{xy}$ by $\dashed$ edges between atoms $x$ and $y$ with labels $(n)$ and $(n;k)$, respectively.
-In graphs, every labelled $\dashed$ edge is drawn as a double-line edge with a label but without any internal structure.
+\begin{defn}[Labeled $\dashed$ edges] We represent $\Theta^{(n)}_{xy}$ and $(\Theta^{(n)}_k)_{xy}$ by $\dashed$ edges between atoms $x$ and $y$ with labels $(n)$ and $(n;k)$, respectively.
+In graphs, every labeled $\dashed$ edge is drawn as a double-line edge with a label but without any internal structure.
 Moreover, when calculating scaling orders, a $\Theta^{(n)}$ edge is counted as an edge of scaling order 2, and a $\Theta^{(n)}_k$ edge is counted as an edge of scaling order $k$. \end{defn}